j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 }
 ```

-### 3 - Set up configuration

-First, you have to register the routes provided by the bundle :
+Now, you have to register the routes provided by the bundle :
 ```yaml
 # app/config/routing.yml